edeprince3/v2rdm_casscf/README.md

 [2] J. Fosso-Tande, D. R. Nascimento, and A. E. DePrince III, *Mol.
 Phys.* accepted (2015).
 "Accuracy of two-particle N-representability conditions for describing different spin states and the singlet-triplet gap in the linear acene series"

-[3] J. Fosso-Tande, G. Gidofalvi, and A. E. DePrince III, in preparation.
+[3] J. Fosso-Tande, T.-S. Nguyen, G. Gidofalvi, and A. E. DePrince III, in preparation.